raiyan1102006/ChiMerge/README.md

 ## Algorithm

+The program takes the dataset and the max_interval as the input, and gives the split-points and final intervals as output.
+As the stopping condition, I've used max_interval = 6.

 ChiMerge works in the following manner:
 1. Sort the data based on the attribute’s values in an ascending order.
 2. Define each distinct value in the attribute as an interval on its own.